ImprintLab/.github/profile/README.md

-Medicine Token is a non-profit organization building open-source Generalist Medical AI.
+We are building open-source Generalist Medical AI.

 Join us on [Discord](https://discord.gg/4ReCQaDe)!